-- You can also contact the Ministère de la Sécurité publique by telephone, at 418-643-AIDE (2433), or toll-free, at 1-888-643-AIDE (2433), to open your claim. - If you are opening your claim by telephone, you should preferably send your documents via email at aide.financiere@msp.gouv.qc.ca.

-Government financial assistance and compensation
+- You can also contact the Ministère de la Sécurité publique by telephone, at 418-643-AIDE (2433), or toll-free, at 1-888-643-AIDE (2433), to open your claim. - If you are opening your claim by telephone, you should preferably send your documents via email at aide.financiere@msp.gouv.qc.ca. - To find out the deadline for submitting your application for financial assistance and compensation, see Québec.ca/aide-inondation page (in English).
+If you are unable to file your application by the deadline, you must explain in writing to the Ministère de la Sécurité publique why you are unable to act sooner.